stevansgit/stevansgit.github.io/index.md

 More seriously, I’m an experienced content professional with a track record of delivering user-centred technical documentation and content design.
 I’m passionate about translating complex technical information into simple, accurate content that meets user needs.

-I'm currently on the look out for a full-time, fully remote, permanent technical writing or content design role.
+I'm currently searching for a full-time, permanent, fully remote or hybrid, technical writing or content design role.

 My skills include:

-- User-centred technical documentation and content design
-- Content lifecycle management
-- Content strategy
-- GitHub
-- Git
-- Docs-as-code
-- Markdown
-- Confluence
-- Jira
-- Stakeholder management
-- Line management
-- Recruitment
-- Team leadership
-- Accessibility
-- Blogging
-- Agile practices
+**Technical**
+Docs-as-code, GitHub, Git, API documentation, release notes, Markdown, HTML, CSS, MadCap Flare, DITA, CI/CD, DevOps, Confluence, Jira, Google Workspace, Microsoft Office.

+**Content and design**
+User-centered technical documentation, content lifecycle management, content strategy, accessibility, Agile practices, reviewing technical documentation, interviewing technical subject matter experts.

+**Management**
+Team leadership, mentoring and career progression, stakeholder management, line management, recruitment

 Please do get in touch if youd like to discuss any job openings, or if you'd just like to connect and have a chat.